 Cornwall cycle routes

-Cornwall has a huge number of different cycle routes to suit all abilities from keen road cyclists who aren’t afraid of sharp hills, to families with children who want flat, traffic-free cycle trails.
+Cornwall has a huge number of different cycle routes to suit all abilities, from keen road cyclists who aren’t afraid of sharp hills, to families with children who want flat, traffic-free cycle trails.
+Family cycling in Cornwall is ideal for combining with a week or two of relaxation in the sunny southwest!

-The first thing to know about when considering cycle routes in Cornwall, is the excellent Cornish Way cycle route.
-This initiative has linked up National Cycle Networks, Regional Cycle Networks and traffic-free cycle paths to create a network of 200+ miles of inter-linking lanes and trails that connect Bude, in the far east of Cornwall with Land’s End in the west.
+When considering cycle routes in Cornwall, the first thing to know about is the excellent Cornish Way cycle route.
+This initiative has linked up National Cycle Networks, Regional Cycle Networks and traffic-free cycle paths to create a network of 200+ miles of inter-linking lanes and trails that connect Bude, in the far east of Cornwall, with Land’s End in the west.
 This is a useful map of the Cornish Way.
-If you’ve got a gravel bike, this network allows you to ride from east to west and coast to coast.
+If you’ve got a gravel bike and are looking for awesome mountain bike trails in Cornwall, this network allows you to ride from east to west and coast to coast.

-The Cornish Way is less good for loop rides, but there are some possibilities and our suggested routes from Bodmin and Penzance include sections of the Cornish Way.
+The Cornish Way is less good for loop rides, but there are some possibilities.
+Our suggested routes from Bodmin and Penzance include sections of the Cornish Way.

 1. Bodmin cycling loop